jxxcarlson/jxxcarlson.github.io/docs-scripta-app/docs-scripta-app/search.md

     or "bar"

-- "'foo bar'": retrieve documents whose abstract digest contains the phrase "foo bar".
+- "'foo bar'": *Note the single quotes!* — retrieve documents whose abstract digest contains the phrase "foo bar".
 This search excludes documents containing "bar foo", "foo baz bar", etc.

 To be technical, any query in disjunctive normal form is is accepted.

+In addition, a query can contain the fragment ":r", which signifies a random sample (max 20) of the documents which match the search query.
+Thus the query "atom:r" returns a random sample of documents which match "atom", while the query ":r" returns a random sample of documents matching the ambient conditions, e.g., begin public or belong to the current user.
+For more complex queries, the fragment ":r" can appear by itself.

 ## Document Abstracts